 “All the major political parties should have a strong policy to combat maternity discrimination in their forthcoming manifestos.
 We have set up an online forum for women to share their experiences of maternity discrimination.
 Hopefully, this will help highlight how pervasive this prejudice still is in the workplace and help force politicians and business leaders to seriously address the problem.”

 Slater and Gordon Lawyers have launched an online forum ‘Helping Working Mums’ for women to share their experiences being put on what equality campaigners have called the ‘Mummy Track’ where career opportunities are limited.

 The research has been widely reported in the national and regional press.

 Reacting to the research, Employment Relations Minister Jo Swinson last night said British business could not afford to side-line such a large proportion of the workforce.
 She added that new Shared Parental Leave legislation was intended to combat outdated stereotypes.

 Please visit Helping Working Mums or follow us on twitter @helpworkingmums for information about maternity discrimination and to share experiences of prejudice faced by mothers in the workplace.

-Kiran Daurka is a Senior Employment Lawyer at Slater & Gordon in London.
+Kiran Daurka is a Senior Employment Lawyer at Slater and Gordon in London.

-Slater & Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Merseyside, Bristol, Cambridge, Cardiff, Edinburgh, Newcastle, Wakefield, Halifax & meeting rooms in Bramhall, Cheshire.
+Slater and Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Merseyside, Bristol, Cambridge, Cardiff, Edinburgh, Newcastle, Wakefield, Halifax & meeting rooms in Bramhall, Cheshire.